Quick Facts About Asbestos Cement Sheets

 • By 2001, these awards had gone from thousands to millions of dollars, as illustrated by Guadalupe Laguna’s lawsuit against his former employer Johns Manville.
 From 1968 to 1981, Laguna was a machine operator and pipe inspector at a factory in Stockton, California, that produced asbestos cement products.
 As compensation for the debilitating asbestosis he eventually developed, a San Francisco jury awarded him $2.3 million.

-For instance, a series of corporate mergers and sales left Armstrong World Industries responsible for all the asbestos exposure caused by Keasby & Mattison, including its asbestos cement sheets.
-Today claimants can seek compensation from the Armstrong World Industries Asbestos Trust, which has paid out hundreds of millions of dollars in claims since 2006.
+Corporate mergers left Armstrong World Industries responsible for all the asbestos exposure caused by Keasby & Mattison’s asbestos products.
+This included its asbestos cement sheets.
+Today claimants can seek asbestos compensation from the Armstrong World Industries Asbestos Trust.
+It has paid out hundreds of millions of dollars in claims since 2006.

 It is important to speak with a qualified mesothelioma attorney to learn about the lawsuits and trust funds your case may be eligible for.
 You may also qualify for other forms of compensation such as VA claims, treatment and travel grants, workers’ compensation and Social Security Disability Insurance.